Tawaif: History

 However, by the time the British Raj had annexed Punjab, the services of tawaifs were no longer valued, and even the most highly trained dancing girls were reviled as lewd by the Victorian standards of the British.
 Despite this, British men were happy to take local women as concubines and mistresses but were uninterested in becoming patrons of the formerly well tolerated tawaifs of Lahore, and even less interested in spending lavish sums upon them.

-Some of the most prominent tawaifs in history were Anarkali, Mah Laqa Bai, Bhagmati, Lal Kunwar, Qudsia Begum, Zainabadi Mahal, Mubarak Begum and Begum Samru (who rose to rule the principality of Sardhana in western Uttar Pradesh), Moran Sarkar (who became the wife of Maharaja Ranjit Singh), Wazeeran (patronised by Lucknow's last nawab Wajid Ali Shah), Begum Hazrat Mahal (Wajid Ali's first wife who played an important role in the Indian Rebellion), Gauhar Jaan (a notable classical singer who sang for India's first-ever record), and Zohrabai Agrewali.

-A number of television and film actresses from Pakistan were tawaifs, including Niggo, Nadira, and Naina.
-A number of singers from Pakistan also were tawaifs, including Zeenat Begum and Tamancha Jan.